 - Providing Student Learning Centre drop-in consultations - written and oral communication and quantitative subjects such as Mathematics

 - Providing self-service on-line learning resources for students – e.g. study skills

 - Strengthening and development of the Academic Community in SIM.

-- providing pedagogical support and developing instructional leadership among lecturers,
+- Providing pedagogical support and developing instructional leadership within the Academic Community

-- Leverage on sound research to enhance student learning through evidence-based teaching practices.
+- Leveraging sound research to enhance student learning through evidence-based teaching practices.

 - Administrating graduate employment surveys for SIMPL’s full-time Bachelor programmes